What is involved if I take part?

 At each visit you will be seen by a Researcher.
 During these visits the Researcher will do a simple health check, monitor your symptoms, and assess your lung function and oxygen level.
 You will have some blood samples and nose swabs taken and will be asked to produce a sputum sample.
 You will also be asked to complete three questionnaires about how you have been feeling.

-You will be shown how to take your trial nebuliser and will then be asked to take it 2 or 3 times every day for a month when you will come back for a check up.
+You will be shown how to take your trial nebuliser and will then be asked to take it 3 times every day for a month when you will come back for a check up.
 The following month you will take no medicine, and the month after that you will take your medicine again.
 You will continue taking the nebuliser one month on, one month off for one year.